WeaselFOSS/Chess/docs/README.md

 It provides:

   * An efficient 0x88 and bitboard based chess engine
+  * Simple but effective alpha beta pruning with null searches
-  * Support for UCI
+  * Support for UCI, and a console mode
-  * All chess rules including En passant and castling
+  * All chess rules including En passant, Fifty move rule, three fold repition and castling

 Table of Contents: